-Toward broad-spectrum antiviral drugs for common cold and other infectionsJune 26th, 2013 in Medications /
+Toward broad-spectrum antiviral drugs for common cold and other infectionsJune 26, 2013 in Medicine & Health / Medications

 Scientists are reporting progress in the search for the first broad-spectrum drugs to combat human rhinoviruses (HRVs), which cause humanity's most common infectious diseases.
 Their study on these potential drugs for infections that include the common cold appears in the journal ACS Medicinal Chemistry Letters.